 Note: If your funds in the Roth IRA are from a conversion, then you must have converted the funds at least 5 years ago and must be 59 1/2 or older in order to take a tax-free distribution.

-Long story short: Roth retirement accounts are the most tax efficient way to earn income in the U.S IF you use them right!
+Long story short: Roth retirement accounts are the most tax efficient way to earn income in the U.S if you use them right.
+Learn even more from our other article on the lesser-known benefits of Roth accounts.

-That’s all folks.
-And as always if you have any questions, please don’t hesitate to ask me.
-Stay on the lookout for another great article like this one coming soon!
+That's all folks.
+As always, if you have any questions, please don't hesitate to ask in the comments below.